humer-me/scum-and-villainy-fvtt/README.md

 # Credits
 This work is based on Scum and Villainy (found at https://www.evilhat.com/home/scum-and-villainy/), product of Evil Hat Games, developed and authored by Stras Acimovic and John LeBoeuf-Little.

-This module uses only the publicly-available data from Scum and Villainy's GM and Player Sheets (available at https://www.evilhat.com/home/scum-and-villainy-downloads/) and used here under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
+This module uses only the publicly-available data from Scum and Villainy's GM and Player Sheets (available at https://www.evilhat.com/home/scum-and-villainy-downloads/), used here under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).

 The conversion for this system would not have been possible without the work of [megastruktur](https://github.com/megastruktur) in adapting Blades in the Dark to Foundry VTT.